linkangheng/MMR1/README.md

 ---
 #### 🎛️ KL Divergence Control
+- **Note:** You can view [kl approximator introduction](https://zhuanlan.zhihu.com/p/139084847) to know what is k1, k2(kimikl), k3.Our 'fullkimi' follow the kimi1.5 paper loss.

 #### K1: Context-Distribution KL

 - **Definition:** Penalizes divergence between the model’s response distribution and a prior distribution over context tokens.